varnish/varnish-wiki/source/content/tutorials/varnish/index.rst

 Requirements
 ............

-A UNIX Machine or a MAC
+A UNIX machine or a Mac

 Build dependencies on Debian / Ubuntu ......................................